-The PTO's compliance with basic rule making law has been shockingly poor in the last four years.
+The PTO's compliance with basic rule making law has been shockingly poor in the last five years.
 To give the PTO the benefit of doubt, I will assume that the pattern of noncompliance arises because the PTO has never developed a checklist of its rule making responsibilities.
-To help ensure that no further accidental breach occurs, and to assist the public and reviewing tribunals in inferring intent in the event of future breaches, here is a synopsis of all the steps the PTO must take to promulgate a rule.
+To help ensure that no further accidental breach occurs, and to assist the public and reviewing tribunals in distinguishing intent from incompetence in the event of future breaches, here is a synopsis of steps the PTO must take to promulgate a rule.
 Not every step is required for every rule, of course, but it will be easier for the PTO to comply if it has all the steps consolidated in a single list.

-- 1. When the PTO begins to develop a rule, the PTO must file with OMB to put the rule on the "Regulatory Agenda."27 - 2.
-In the process of developing a rule, before publication in a Notice of Proposed Rulemaking, the PTO must "consult with members of the public" to evaluate the following: 29 - (i) whether the proposed collection of information is necessary for the proper performance of the functions of the agency; - (ii) the accuracy of the agency's estimate of the burden; - (iii) how to enhance the quality, utility, and clarity of the information to be collected; and - (iv) minimize the burden of the collection of information on those who are to respond. - 3.
+- 1. When the PTO begins to develop a rule, the PTO must file with OMB to put the rule on the "Regulatory Agenda." - In the process of developing a rule, before publication in a Notice of Proposed Rulemaking, the PTO must "consult with members of the public" to evaluate the following: - (i) whether the proposed collection of information is necessary for the proper performance of the functions of the agency; - (ii) the accuracy of the agency's estimate of the burden; - (iii) how to enhance the quality, utility, and clarity of the information to be collected; and - (iv) minimize the burden of the collection of information on those who are to respond. - 3.
 The PTO may publish an "advance notice of proposed rulemaking," either to request information to develop the rule, or to float a preproposal trial balloon.
-ANPRM's are not provided by statute, and do not advance any of the PTO's statutory rule making obligations, but an ANPRM can be a useful opportunity
+ANPRM's are not provided by statute, and do not advance any of the PTO's statutory rule making obligations, but an ANPRM can be a useful opportunity for the PTO to collect some of the information and feedback it needs for later steps. - 4.
+If the rule is "economically significant" under Executive Order 12,866, then the PTO must prepare a Regulatory Impact Analysis under OMB Circular A-4 before the PTO publishes a Notice of Proposed Rulemaking.

-27 5 U.S.C. § 602(a); Executive Order 12,866 (as amended), § 4(b).
+&lt;sup>27 5 U.S.C. § 602(a); Executive Order 12,866 (as amended), § 4(b).
 For an example, see Department of Commerce, Spring 2009 Semiannual Agenda of Regulations, 74 Fed.
 Reg.
 21887-914 (May 11, 2009).